affmates/postback/README.md

 password: _APP_SECRET_
 Content-Type: multipart/form-data;
 ```
-This function will get Refresh Token for advertiser
+This function will get Refresh Token for Advertiser
+- APP_KEY and APP_SECRET will provide for Advertiser by email
 - Token will expried after 10 days
 - Advertiser can request a lifetime token